-The 1999 Biological Assessment proposed to establish interim mainstem rearing target flows at Highway 154 (3.2 miles below Bradbury Dam) and long-term mainstem rearing target flows24 at Highway 154 and Alisal Bridge (10.5 miles below Bradbury Dam).
+The 1999 Biological Assessment proposed to establish interim mainstem rearing target flows at Highway 154 (3.2 miles below Bradbury Dam) and long-term mainstem rearing target flows23 at Highway 154 and Alisal Bridge (10.5 miles below Bradbury Dam).
 The interim flows would be implemented when a surcharge of 0.75 and 1.8 foot were reached and the long-term flows would be implemented when a surcharge of 3.0 feet was reached.
-The interim flows are no longer proposed25 because Reclamation has implemented a 3.0-foot surcharge.
+The interim flows are no longer proposed24 because Reclamation has implemented a 3.0-foot surcharge.

 The mainstem rearing flows are set forth in Table 1 below.
 The amount and location of the rearing flows depend on the amount of reservoir storage and spill.
 More water is required for rearing in years of higher flows when the mouth of the estuary opens and steelhead are able to migrate up the mainstem.
 In years of lower flows when the mouth may not open and migration up the mainstem may not be possible, flows are required to support fish holding over from previous years.
-By having variable mainstem rearing flows, management actions, and the balance to meet target rearing flows, flow rates for which were established under various hydrological conditions.
-The target flows must be met regardless, so when the surcharge water is depleted, target flows are provided from project yield.
-(FEIR, Vol. II, p.
-2.0-17.)
+By having variable mainstem rearing flows, more water is available when it will support the most steelhead.
+(FEIR, Vol. III, Appendix C, 2000 Revised Biological Assessment, p.
+3-11.)